Soldier Boys

 Soldier Boys is a 2001 novel by writer Dean Hughes.
 The story is set during World War II and tells the story of two teenagers, one American, the other German, who join their respective armies and fight at the Battle of the Bulge.

 Main characters

 Spencer Morgan, 16 years old, drops out of his Utah high school to begin training as a paratrooper.
 He's seen how boys who weren't much in high school can come home heroes, and Spence wants to prove to his friends and family that he really can be something.
+He also wants to get LeAnn's attention.

 Fifteen-year-old Dieter Hedrick's blind devotion sees him promoted from the Hitler Youth into the German Army.
 Dieter is determined to prove his bravery and patriotism at all costs.

 Setting

 This book takes place during World War II in Western Germany and Brigham City, Utah, USA.
 A small portion of the book also takes place in other parts of America and discusses various locations in Utah and the United States as training camps.